Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Raising the lever lifts the J?Ortcullis· at the top of the ,stairs..Pullipgitdownlowersthepor.tcU' llis.

 Lying-an4er the ea;t\l:n�;r the east wall of the· tomb:are three vampire spawn°br1deitdressed in SQiled gowns and wearing dirt-encrusted jewelry (see "Treasure" below).
-They rise to attack anyone who ap­ proaches Strahd's coffin.
+They rise to attack anyone who ap­ proaches [[Strahd]]'s coffin.

 A detect magic spell reveals that the western and east­ ern alcoves radiate strong auras of conjuration magic.
 The central alcove is nonmagical.